BlueLabelLabs/BLL-Engineering-Standards/processes/BLL-Process-For-Securely-Managing-App-Store-Signing-Certificates.md

 ### Process for Securely Managing App Store Signing Certificates

+##### Overview: The Engineering Manager is responsible for creating the App Signing Certificates and sharing it with the Developers using the following process:

 1. Generate a certificate signing request using Keychain Assistant
 2. Create the desired certificate using the CSR generated in Step 1
 3. Download and install the certificate locally